Glass is beautiful, decorative, stylish and very delicate.

 Here's a look at what you should be doing:

 - Find a Special Shipper

-Glass doesn't bend, it breaks.
+Glass doesn't bend; it breaks.
 So you want to take all the steps you can to ensure that it's packaged properly.
-This is best done by overpacking.
+Overpacking is the best method.
 First, wrap the glass sheet in a garbage bag or bubble wrap to prevent glass surface scratching.
-Then, consider adding some secondary protective packing materials as well, such as air pillows, foam, or even loose fill peanuts.
+Then, consider adding secondary protective packing materials, such as air pillows, foam, or even loose fill peanuts.
 Suspended packaging can even work to ensure the glass doesn't move during transit.

 2. Build a Custom Box (or Two)

 We'd also suggest having a custom box built for glass sheets.
 The box ensures the sheets fit snugly inside the box, packaging materials, and all so that the product does not move around during transit.
 To add extra security during shipping, you can have a slightly bigger outer box custom-built, which you'll place the first one inside, then line the space between the two boxes with foam or another type of protective packaging.

 Now that you have your packaging all set, it's time to have the product shipped to the end-user.
 You can take a chance on using one of the mainstream shippers, or you could put in the extra effort to find a special transporter specializing in safely delivering delicate and fragile items.
 We'd recommend the latter, especially for high-priced and valuable glass sheets.|

 3 Don’ts of How to Ship Glass Sheets Safely

 Now that we've gone over how to package and ship glass sheets, here are some tips on what you don't want to do:

 - Don’t Be Afraid to Try New Things